Zeshan316/react-article-app/README.md

 ## How to Run this

-1-Go to master repository\
-2-Click code and copy either ssh or https url of repository\
+1-Click code and copy either ssh or https url of repository\
-3-Run git clone url_of_repository from step 2\
+2-Run git clone url_of_repository from step 2\
-4-Run npm install\
+3-Run npm install\
-5-Run npm start
+4-Run npm start

 ## Available Scripts